 In this sense, your managed WordPress hosting plan is centered solely on working the most effective and efficient way as possible with the WordPress platform.
-From memory to server-side caching, every aspect is honed and optimized toward one software platform: WordPress.
+From memory to server-side caching, every aspect is honed and optimized for one software platform: WordPress.

 What this means is your WordPress website will be a whole heck of a lot faster and more secure than other hosting options, especially when looking to build a WordPress website.
 Your server is automatically updated, fine-tuned expert WordPress support, and normally equipped with UNBREACHABLE security features, built right into the framework of every page.
 Ah, the beauty of managed WordPress hosting.

 While there is a slight decrease in flexibility, in terms of not being able to install other platforms onto these servers and some plugins can experience limited functionality or not work on the chosen host, but this is normally caused by security or optimization reasons.

 Basically, you have less freedom than you would on a VPS, but you will still have the padded security, and for those starting out and are new to making WordPress websites, or websites in general, these are the go-to option for any business starting out.